ckoerber/covid-19-analysis/README.md

 # COVID-19 Analysis of NYC Data

 Notebooks in this repository provide Python tools for fitting variations of the [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) to COVID-19 data in a statistical context.
-This allows us to extract parameters like social distancing policies and initial infections with an estimated uncertainty.
+This allows us to extract model parameters like social distancing policies and initial infections with an estimated uncertainty.
-Models are applied to data provided by the [NYC Department of Health and Mental Hygiene (DOHMH)](https://github.com/nychealth/coronavirus-data).
+Models are applied to data provided by the [NYC Department of Health and Mental Hygiene (DOHMH)](https://github.com/nychealth/coronavirus-data) and predict a 1-2 week window.

 ## Details

+See the `doc/report` for more details.

 ## Disclaimer